arcmags/ramroot/README.rst

 Issues / Future Implementations
 ===================================

-*   use *getopts* to allow grouping command line options together
+*   use *getopts* to easily allow grouping command line options together

-*   *--rsync* option (maybe use rsync automatically if installed)
+*   *--rsync* option with *status=progress* (maybe use rsync automatically if installed)

-*   added security
+*   improve security features

     +   test compatibility with full disk encryption

     +   option to require removal of boot media before starting userspace

-    +   option to fail boot unless loaded to RAM (requires a *chroot* to make any changes)
+    +   option to fail boot unless loaded to RAM (requires *chroot* to make changes; advanced users)

 *   *flush* action to sync the RAM filesystem back to the initial boot device

-*   add support for other partitions users may have
+*   support other partitions users may have

+    +   *--fstab* option mounts all other (in addition to root and /boot) partitions in */etc/fstab*

 *   use config file?

-    +   great for setting a bunch of options
+    +   great for setting a bunch of options at once

     +   probably shouldn't read and parse config file during pre-userspace boot for security/basic functionality reasons;
-        hooks should be rebuilt and linux boot image regenerated with every config change
+        hooks should be rebuilt and linux boot image regenerated with every config file change

 *   test on other distros